JPrakke/deepfake-bot/README.md

 ### VPC

-Setup a VPC with public and private subnets.
-Traffic on port 3306 should be allowed between them.
-Create the needed security groups.
+* Setup a VPC with public and private subnets.
+* Setup a route table to allow traffic in the public subnets to an internet gateway.
+* In the private subnet, allow only traffic to and from the public subnet.

 ### Database